Ethiopia declares state of emergency after PM's resignation

 Rights advocates have frequently criticised Ethiopia’s government for mass arrests and long jail terms handed to political opponents and journalists.

-But more than 6,000 political prisoners have been freed since January as the government struggles to calm discontent.
+But more than 6,000 prisoners have been freed since January as the government struggles to calm discontent.
+Most were detained during the mass protests; some were charged with terrorism offences.

 As well as tensions in its Oromo and Amharic regions, the government has grappled with several armed groups in the past decade.